2023 Belgian Grand Prix – Getting Around Guide

 Practical Information

-• Currency: Belgium uses the EURO.
+• Currency: Euro.
 ATMs are widely available and credit cards are accepted almost everywhere, though it's always a good idea to have cash on hand at the circuit.

 • Language: The circuit is located in the French-speaking part of Belgium, close to the borders with Germany and the Netherlands.
 English is widely spoken at the circuit and in hotels and restaurants.